 -

-Take care with contact lens use, do not change them without doctor supervision.
+Pay attention to contact lens use and do not change lenses without medical supervision.

 -

-If the burning sensation persists for an extended period, becomes increasingly severe, or appears along with symptoms such as blurred vision, light sensitivity, intensive redness, and discharge, it may indicate an underlying eye disease.
-In such cases, surface eye diseases, infections, or different eye problems may need to be evaluated.
-If symptoms continue, the cause should be determined with an examination by an eye specialist.
+Persistent burning, progressive worsening of symptoms, or the presence of symptoms such as blurred vision, light sensitivity, marked redness, and discharge may indicate an underlying eye disease.
+In such cases, ocular surface diseases, infections, or other eye problems may need to be evaluated.
+If complaints persist, the cause should be determined by an examination performed by an ophthalmologist.

 Frequently Asked Questions

-Eye burning can occur with vitamin A and B2 deficiencies.
-Vitamin A ensures the health of the eye surface, and its deficiency can lead to decreased tear production, which causes dryness and a burning sensation.
-Vitamin B2 deficiency can cause burning in the eyes, light sensitivity, and problems such as corneal diseases.
+Burning eyes may occur in vitamin A and vitamin B2 deficiencies.
+Vitamin A ensures the health of the ocular surface, and in its deficiency, tear production may decrease, which can lead to dryness and a burning sensation.
+In vitamin B2 deficiency, conditions such as burning of the eyes, light sensitivity, and corneal diseases may develop.

-Wearing glasses can alleviate eye burning by reducing eye strain.
-However, if the glasses prescription is incorrect, or if glasses are not worn when needed, eye muscle strain occurs, leading to burning and stinging sensations.
+Wearing glasses can reduce eye strain and thus alleviate burning complaints.
+However, if the prescription is incorrect or if glasses are not used despite being needed, strain in the eye muscles may occur, leading to burning and stinging sensations.

-Can an infection be the cause of eye burning?
+Can infection be the cause of burning eyes?

-Fatigue could be a common cause of eye burning; however, this condition is temporary and decreases with rest.
-Persistent or severe burning sensations could indicate more serious health issues like allergies, infections, dry eye syndrome, or surface eye diseases.
+Fatigue can be a common cause of burning eyes; however, this is temporary and decreases with rest.
+Persistent or severe burning may be a symptom of more serious health problems such as allergy, infection, dry eye syndrome, or ocular surface diseases.